maltenz/maltenz-website/src/content/latest/dali-–-website-coming-soon.md

 ---
 title: Dali – Website Coming Soon
-description: Dali’s bold, vibrant style has grown into a movement — brightening spaces across New Zealand and bringing the spirit of music and creativity to life
+description: >-
+  More than a movement.
+Dali is known for his signature style, brightening space across New Zealand.

+  And leaving a smile on our face.
 image: /uploads/dali.png
 tags:
   - Website